TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

    $flexFormArray = \TYPO3\CMS\Core\Utility\GeneralUtility::xml2array($flexFormString);

-In order to convert an PHP array into an Flexform, the :php`flexArray2Xml` method can be used:
+In order to convert an PHP array into an `Flexform`:pn:, the :php`flexArray2Xml` method can be used:

 .. code-block:: php